 We currently perform our annual impairment testing as of October 1 and any impairment charges resulting from this process are reported in the fourth quarter.
 We segregate our operations into reporting units based on the degree of operating and financial independence of each unit and our related management of them.
-These reporting units are tested for impairment by comparing the unit's fair value to its carrying value.
+We perform our annual goodwill impairment testing at the reporting unit level.
+We have 41 reporting units of which 26 reporting units have a goodwill balance.
+These reporting units are tested for impairment by comparing each unit's fair value to its carrying value.
 The fair value of each reporting unit was estimated using a discounted cash flow model combined with market valuation approaches.
 Significant estimates and assumptions are used in assessing the fair value of reporting units.
 These estimates and assumptions involved future cash flows, growth rates, discount rates, weighted average cost of capital and estimates of market valuations for each of the reporting units.